FOR IMMEDIATE RELEASE

 About the MPAA

-The Motion Picture Association of America, Inc. (MPAA) serves as the voice and advocate of the American motion picture, home video and television industries from its offices in Los Angeles and Washington, D.C.
+The Motion Picture Association, Inc. (MPA) serves as the voice and advocate of the American motion picture, home video and television industries from its offices in Los Angeles and Washington, D.C.
 Its members include: Walt Disney Studios Motion Pictures; Paramount Pictures Corporation; Sony Pictures Entertainment Inc.; Twentieth Century Fox Film Corporation; Universal City Studios LLC; and Warner Bros.
 Entertainment Inc.

 Founded in 1970, the Content Delivery and Security Association (CDSA) is the worldwide forum advocating the innovative and responsible delivery and storage of entertainment, software, and information content.
 CDSA’s Board of Directors and Content Advisors include representatives from Adobe, Amazon Studios, Amblin, AMC Networks, BBC Worldwide, HBO, Hulu, Legendary Pictures, Lionsgate, Marvel Studios, Microsoft, NBCUniversal, Netflix, Open Road Films, Paramount Pictures, Sony Pictures Entertainment, STX Entertainment, Twentieth Century Fox, Walt Disney Studios and Warner Bros.